 European car insurance

-What does European car insurance cover?
+What is European car insurance?

-How do I get a car insurance green card?
+How do I get European car insurance?

 Which countries are covered by European car insurance?

 Most European countries are covered by a standard UK car insurance policy.
 All EU member states are covered, as are European Economic Area (EEA) countries such as Liechtenstein and Norway.
 Some other European countries, such as Switzerland, are also likely to be covered, but check with your insurer before you leave to be sure.

 However, there are a few popular destinations that aren’t.
 These include Russia and Turkey.
 So you don’t suddenly turn your holiday into a Jason Bourne film, check your policy with your insurer before you go abroad.

 As before Brexit, any UK car insurance policy that offers the legal minimum coverage for travelling in countries in the European Economic Area (EEA) will still work.

 For a few months after the UK left the EU, UK licence-holders driving in Europe also needed to carry an insurance Green Card, as proof of valid UK insurance.
 From August 2021, this requirement was waived in EU countries.
 While you need to carry a hard copy of your insurance documents with you when driving in EU countries, there are now only a handful of non-EU countries that require you to carry a Green Card.